RichBurman/highlands_project5/README.md

         - The package title of the review
         - The date and time the review was created
         - The review text
         - Edit and Delete Buttons - the user can click on the edit button to navigate to a page to edit the review.
-If the user clicks on the delete review, it will navigate the user to a page where they can delete the review.
+If the user clicks on the delete review, it will navigate the user to a page where they can delete their review.
     ![User Reviews](https://res.cloudinary.com/dbagkfamv/image/upload/v1700346523/user_reviews_wlcamf.png)
     ![Edit Review](https://res.cloudinary.com/dbagkfamv/image/upload/v1700353664/Edit_Review_dei62z.png)
     ![Delete Review](https://res.cloudinary.com/dbagkfamv/image/upload/v1700353645/delete_review_inmjkk.png)